crcn/structr.js/README.md

 ========================================
 Structr is a framework that aims to:

-* Feel natural coming from an OO background.
+* Provide a super low learning curve comming from OO background.
-* Help javascript developers write re-useable code.
-* Help developers write clean, consistent code.
+* Help javascript developers write re-useable, clean, and consistent code.
 * Be fun, and easy to work with!